rajinder-yadav/furi/BOM.md

 Item | Version | Description
 --- | --- | ---
-TypeScript | 5.7.3 | A superset of JavaScript that adds static typing and other features to the language. node | 22 LTS | Node.js core APIs. yaml | 2.7.0 | A library for parsing YAML used to read FURI configuration file.
-@deno/dnt | 0.41.3 | A tool for building NPM packages.
+TypeScript | 5.8.3 | A superset of JavaScript that adds static typing and other features to the language. node | 22 LTS | Node.js core APIs. yaml | 2.7.1 | A library for parsing YAML used to read FURI configuration file. better-sqlite3 | 7.6.13 | A library for interacting with SQLite databases.
-@std/assert | 1.0.11 | Deno standard library for assertions, used in test code.

 ## Web middleware dependencies

 Item | Version | Description
 --- | --- | ---
-mime-types|2.1.35| The ultimate javascript content-type utility.
+mime-types|3.0.1| The ultimate javascript content-type utility.

 ## Runtime dependencies